 While iPhones aren’t immune to hacking, Apple’s strict vetting policy means the incidence of bad apps targeting iPhones (at least non-jailbroken ones) is lower than for Android phones.
 “Android devices are more susceptible to these kinds of attacks because they have the option to install applications from third parties,” says Chebyshev.

-7 steps to figuring who hacked your phone
+9 steps to figuring out who hacked your phone

 A sluggish phone or fast-draining battery are common symptoms of a compromised phone – but they can also indicate your device needs a spring clean to spruce up performance or improve its battery life.
 Another red flag is if your data usage has gone through the roof – this could indicate a dodgy app is sending data back to its mothership.

 “Whether a user can determine who is responsible for a compromised phone depends on what kind of threat was on the device,” says Chebyshev.